abasaba/rewards_api/README.md

 * There is no authentication for any of the API requests (anyone can query the API)
 * Although there are a few frameworks being used, with more time, each would have to be tested thoroughly for performance issues.
 Writing a few from scratch might also be the right way to go
 * There is limited logging/error catching due to timeing constraints.
+* Versioning isn't supported yet
+* Code comments could use some more work